slicervm/docs.slicervm.com/docs/examples/pihole-adblock.md

 ## Userdata

-The automated installation of PiHole users a custom userdata script.
+The automated installation of PiHole uses a custom userdata script.

 Save this as `setup-pihole.sh`: